Package 'ggdmc'

 subchain

-a Boolean switch to plot a subset of chains.
+Logical Whether to plot a subset of chains (default: FALSE)

 Examples